Group Finance Director, Robertson Group

 In what way did your time at Stirling shape your career to date?

-My economics degree was very useful for my entire career as when you are looking at strategy you need to have grasp of macro and micro economics, demand & supply and market forces.
+My economics degree was very useful for my entire career as when you are looking at strategy you need to have grasp of macro and micro economics, demand and supply and market forces.

 List three things that you love about your job: